 Transit service needs were identified through analysis and stakeholder engagement including a project advisory committee made up of local community members and multiple outreach efforts including in-person open houses, online virtual workshops, and operator and rider surveys.
-A summary of the current needs for Jefferson County include general services such as adding Saturday service to the Community Connector routes or providing additional local circulation services within Madras.
-More information on these current needs, as well as transit capital and transit program needs can be found in Chapter 5, Section 1 on pages [55 - 57].
-Future transit needs were also identified for Jefferson County including expansion the current flex-route service in Madras via Community Connector Route 20, more Community Connector service coverage, expanding Dial-A-Ride coverage to include Crooked River Ranch, Metolius, and Culver, new stops for Community Connector routes 20 and 22, and a new transit hub in Madras.
-Information on these future transit needs can be found in Chapter 5, Section 2 on pages [62 - 64].
+A summary of the current needs for Prineville include general services such as adding Saturday service to the Community Connector route or providing local circulation services within Prineville.
+More information on these current needs, as well as transit capital and transit program needs can be found in Chapter 5, Section 1 on pages 55-57.
+Future transit needs were also identified for Prineville including a new fixed-route/deviated-route services, dispersing vanpools to employment sites, and a new Community Connector route between Prineville and Bend.
+Information on these future transit needs can be found in Chapter 5, Section 2 on pages 62-64.